-In this experimental study, we examined voice programming as a coding approach in terms of attitude, self-efficacy, coding speed, and code correctness among programming students in higher education.
-This study is a replication and extension of an experiment on using voice as an input modality in computer programming (Leggett & Williams, 1984).
-A total of 96 random students from an institute of technology in the capital region of the Philippines participated in a series of programming activities consisting of three difficulty levels for both voice and keyboard modalities.
-Overall, our study showed mixed findings that warrant multiple implications.
+In this experimental study, we examined voice programming as a coding approach in terms of attitude, self-efficacy, coding speed, and code correctness among programming students.
+This is a replication and extension of an experiment on using voice as an input modality in computer programming [22].
+A total of 96 random students from an institute of technology in the capital region of the Philippines participated in a series of programming activities with three difficulty levels for both voice and keyboard modalities.
+Overall, our study showed mixed findings.

 According to our findings, the negativity towards computer programming as a discipline significantly decreased after using the voice modality.
-Computer programming has a reputation for being a difficult course and many students are afraid of learning it because of this perception (Garcia, 2021).
+Computer programming has a reputation for being a difficult course and many students are afraid of learning it because of this perception [20].
 More importantly, students are more likely to believe computer programming is difficult when they have negative impressions of the subject.
-The fear factor is also detrimental because it diminishes intrinsic motivation and negatively influences student attitudes (Rogerson & Scott, 2010).
+The fear factor is also detrimental because it diminishes intrinsic motivation and negatively influences student attitudes [16].
 Therefore, the effect of voice programming opens positive opportunities for teachers to engage their students who have a negative attitude toward this subject.
 One possible explanation for the reduction of negativity could be attributed to the enjoyment when using voice inputs.
-In a coding workshop, it was found that fun programming activities have a positive effect on student attitudes towards coding (Tisza & Markopoulos, 2021).
+In a coding workshop, it was found that fun programming activities have a positive effect on student attitudes towards coding [39].

 Despite the positive effect of voice programming on attitude, the opposite is evident in the self-efficacy construct.
 According to students, using a voice interface significantly decreased their perceived control.
-This finding is consistent with what has been discovered in the original experiment (Leggett & Williams, 1984), where less input task completion rate through the voice editor was recorded compared to the key editor.
+This finding is consistent with what has been discovered in the original experiment [22], where less input task completion rate through the voice editor was recorded compared to the key editor.
 One possible explanation is that the keyboard has been the primary text input device since the introduction of computers and so people are more accustomed to it than to voice and speech recognition technologies.
 The positive and negative impact of employing a voice programming approach to attitude and self-efficacy, respectively, requires teachers to balance their implementation of this programming pedagogy.
-Importantly, it was found that perceived academic control is a crucial factor to predict dropout intention through the mediation of anxiety (Respondek et al., 2017).
+Importantly, it was found that perceived academic control is a crucial factor to predict dropout intention through the mediation of anxiety [40].

 In terms of code correctness, it appears that voice modality benefits students only when solving easy and moderate machine problems.
 This finding could be attributed to the small cognitive load demanded by these activities, allowing students to enjoy the voice interface more.
 However, when the activity is difficult and requires strict concentration, using a voice modality did not elicit significantly positive changes.
 Thus, it would be more beneficial to introduce the voice programming approach in the early stage of students' coding journey.
-This tactic is also compatible with the necessity to teach basic concepts first (e.g., syntax, variables, expressions, and operators) before complex algorithms (Garcia et al., 2022).
-This approach will not only help students build a strong foundation in coding but will also promote a gradual transition towards more advanced programming techniques, enhancing their overall learning experience.
+This tactic is also compatible with the necessity to teach basic concepts first (e.g., syntax, variables, expressions, and operators) before complex algorithms [41].